 What are the safety protocols for the community?

 Over 70% of residents enrolled in memory care are also participating in other senior living services.
-You’ll want to know how the staff to resident ratio is, the hours of care your loved one can expect, and if they can also provide for their other needs.
+You’ll want to know how the staff to resident ratio is, the hours of care your family member can expect, and if they can also provide for their other needs.
 Notice as you take your tour if there are security cameras in place, secure railings in hallways, and functioning locks on doors.
 You can even ask about how they store medication and distribute it.
-It is important to note that there are never too many questions when caring for to your loved one's needs.
+It is important to note that there are never too many questions when caring for to your family member's needs.

 What makes your program stand out above the rest?